meldron/psoco/README.md

     -c, --config-path <config-path>    path of the psoco config.toml [env: PSOCO_CONFIG_PATH=]

 SUBCOMMANDS:
-    all       Get all data of a psono entry.
+    all       Get all entry data (user, pwd, url, ...) by id.
 Displays a table if there is more than one result. config    Show or create a psoco config help      Prints this message or the help of the given subcommand(s) list      list all entries as table
     pwd       Get passwords by id.
 Displays a table if there is more than one result. search    search all datastores
     user      Get username by id.
-Displays a table if there is more than one result
+Displays a table if there is more than one result.
 ```

 ## CI/CD Usage